-- Housing expects all students to leave within 24 hours of their last exam, or by the expiration date, whichever comes first.
-Graduating seniors are required to check out by noon on the day after graduation.
-Students moving into summer campus housing assignments may be consolidated until their summer assignment is available. - When vacating your room, all residents must complete an official checkout with a member of the housing staff.
-Be sure to sign up for a check out time with your RA or in your complex office.
+- O Housing expects all students to leave within 24 hours of their last exam, or by the expiration date, whichever comes first.
+Graduating seniors are required tocheck out by noon on the day after graduation.
+Students moving into summercampus housing assignments may be consolidated until their summer assignment is available. - When vacating your room, all residents must complete an official checkout with a member of the housing staff.
+Be sure to sign up for a check out time with yourRA or in your complex office.
 Before a resident can be checked out of his/her room, it should be clean, and all personal belongings removed.
 During a checkout, the condition of the room is evaluated and noted on an RCR.
-The resident is given the opportunity to review and comment on this evaluation before being asked to sign it.
 A final walk through of the apartment is done by the Resident Director after all residents have checked out.
 Damage charges willbe assessed at this time (Note: No staff member, including an RA, can make verbal guarantees of an absence of charges).